tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Pg.
 311 of V20 Core; Effects of Humanity: the second bullet point is stricken entirely.
 Humanity does not affect the number of dice from your Virtues that you roll under any circumstances.
-This same rule applies to a low Path rating's effect on Virtue rolls. <u>On Page 312 of the V20 Core, the chart labeled “Hierarchy of Sin – Humanity” contains several flagrant moral failings.
+This same rule applies to a low Path rating's effect on Virtue rolls.
+On Page 312 of the V20 Core, the chart labeled “Hierarchy of Sin – Humanity” contains several flagrant moral failings.
 To correct this, the following Chart Shall be used:
 -   **10 Selfish thoughts**
 -   **9  Minor selfish acts**
 -   **8  Intentional property damage**